motokimura/M3D-RPN/docker/README.md

 ./docker/run.sh
 ```

-NOTICE: if your KITTI data or pretrained weights are not located in the default paths written above,
+Notice: if your KITTI data or pretrained weights are not located in the default paths written above,
 you need to update `KITTI_DIR` and `WEIGHT_DIR` defined in `run.sh`.

 Now you should be in the container, and can apply trainval spliting by: